-Leaders from small churches coached to define what success looks like for them, versus what it looks like for a megachurch.
+Leaders from smaller churches will be coached to define what success looks like for them, versus what it looks like for a megachurch.
 Attendees will also be encouraged to build a culture of innovation within their church and learn what types of technology might be useful for their particular setup and programming.

 Filmmaking and general innovation will also be at the core of WFX 2016’s keynote addresses.
-This year’s keynote speakers are Phil Cooke and Bobby Gruenewald.
-Mr. Cooke is founder and CEO of Cooke Pictures and a writer, filmmaker and media consultant.
-Bobby Gruenewald is an innovation leader at Lifechurch.tv and the creator of the YouVersion Bible App.
+This year’s keynote speakers are Phil Cooke, founder and CEO of Cooke Pictures and a writer, filmmaker and media consultant, and Bobby Gruenewald, innovation leader at Lifechurch.tv and the creator of the YouVersion Bible App.
 Both will share their unique perspectives and insights on how innovations in media and communications are impacting ministry.